and a request for your support of RAC’s work. Included are updates on our

 Community Partnership Award recognizes significant contributions towards

-ensuring building and construction safety in Fairfax County
+ensuring building and construction safety in Fairfax County.

 It is presented annually during Building Safety Month.”